 During the 2016 session, the Florida Legislature considered a number of bills affecting the Florida Administrative Procedure Act (FAPA) and the practice of administrative law.
-Among the bills that may allude to whether your decision is a rationale one, regarding a tampa, fl child custody attorney that passed were the following:
+Among the bills that may allude to whether your decision is a rationale one, regarding a st petersburg, fl child custody attorney that passed were the following:

 - House Bill 183, which is a comprehensive APA bill that is similar to a bill that was vetoed not too long ago;

 - House Bill 981, which clarifies the time-frame for an agency’s evaluation of a proposed rule’s economic impact;

 - House Bulls 307 and 1313, which expedite the dispensing of medical marijuana and may also impact pending litigation involving medical marijuana;

 - House Bill 7099, the annual “tax package,” which includes provisions that may impact recent litigation involving tax regulation.
 Other bills died but may be back in the future, including one that would have created a sunset review process for agency rule-making authority.